 A discussion about the risks and benefits should take place between you and your family and the doctors caring for your baby (neonatologists) to individualise care for your baby.
-This guidance may change as knowledge evolves.

-The main risk of breastfeeding is close contact between you and your baby, as if you cough or sneeze, this could contain droplets which are infected with the virus, leading to infection of the baby after birth.
+The main risk of feeding is close contact between you and your baby, as if you cough or sneeze, this could contain droplets which are infected with the virus, leading to infection of the baby after birth.

 - Wash your hands before touching your baby, breast pump or bottles

-- Try to avoid coughing or sneezing on your baby while feeding at the breast
+- Try to avoid coughing or sneezing on your baby while feeding at the breast or from a bottle

-- Consider wearing a face mask while breastfeeding, if available
+- Consider wearing a mask or face covering while feeding

-- Follow recommendations for pump cleaning after each use
+- Follow recommendations for pump/bottle cleaning after each use

 Occupational health guidance for pregnant women who work in a public-facing role